AccessMap/accessmap/README.md

   database URI.
   - MAPBOX_TOKEN: A Mapbox token for your deployment, lets you use their vector tiles for your map.
+  - OPENID_CLIENT_ID: The client ID value that is registered with OpenToAll accounts.
+  This is only necessary if you want logins to work.

 If you are running this in production (you probably shouldn't, yet), make sure to change the database username/password as well using the `RAKAMDB_USER` and